Just-Do-Stuff/rhcsa-practice-lab/07-deploy-configure-maintain-systems/READme.md

 ## Purpose

-This category covers core system administration tasks aligned with **RHCSA exam objectives**.
-All tasks assume a functioning Linux system with standard tools available.

-The focus is on **using** system services and tools — not troubleshooting subscriptions or external dependencies.
+The focus is on using system services and tools — not troubleshooting subscriptions or external dependencies.

 ---